A varied and evolving talent pool

 The gender balance has improved considerably with females taking on senior positions (Chair/CEO/Managing Director/Managing Partner) rising from 20% in 2017 to 31% this year.
 This is directly in line with the UK figures released by the IPA in Jan this year with 31% of women in C-Suite roles.
 However, female Board Directors remain at the same levels as last year at 28% which is still considerably above Ireland’s average which stands at only 16% within publicly quoted Irish companies.
 Source: Irish Times analysis of 31 Irish publicly quoted companies – August 2017.

-As part of our industry’s ongoing efforts to improve working conditions for everyone, we have again seen an increase in the number of our members providing maternity benefit with a considerable increase from 53% to 85% over the last five years.
-The duration of paid maternity leave has also risen on average by two weeks.
+As part of our industry’s ongoing efforts to improve working conditions for everyone, we have again seen an increase in the number of our members providing maternity benefit to 85% of agencies.
+This has risen considerably from 53% over the past five years.
+And the duration of paid maternity leave has also risen on average by two weeks.

 The advertising industry is under represented by non-Irish nationals as only 10% of our workforce are either non-Irish, compared to 17.5% of the total workforce in Ireland.
 However, it is more in line with the overall statistics that show non-Irish at 12% of our total population.
 (Source: 2016 Census of Population.)